Bank Of America Corp. (BAC) Stock: What the Analysts are Saying - News Heater

 BAC) stock’s latest price update

 Bank Of America Corp.
-(NYSE: BAC) has experienced a rise in its stock price by 0.74 compared to its previous closing price of 27.56.
-However, the company has seen a gain of 0.45% in its stock price over the last five trading days.
-Zacks Investment Research reported 2023-09-29 that Bank of America (BAC) has been one of the stocks most watched by Zacks.com users lately.
-So, it is worth exploring what lies ahead for the stock.
+(NYSE: BAC) has experienced a decline in its stock price by -2.48 compared to its previous closing price of 27.38.
+However, the company has seen a fall of -3.26% in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-10-02 that Bank of America (BAC) has an impressive earnings surprise history and currently possesses the right combination of the two key ingredients for a likely beat in its next quarterly report.

 BAC’s Market Performance

 Bank Of America Corp.
-(BAC) has experienced a 0.45% rise in stock performance for the past week, with a -4.39% drop in the past month, and a -3.22% drop in the past quarter.
-The volatility ratio for the week is 1.73%, and the volatility levels for the past 30 days are at 1.61% for BAC.
-The simple moving average for the last 20 days is -2.03% for BAC’s stock, with a simple moving average of -9.07% for the last 200 days.
+(BAC) has experienced a -3.26% fall in stock performance for the past week, with a -6.87% drop in the past month, and a -8.56% drop in the past quarter.
+The volatility ratio for the week is 2.22%, and the volatility levels for the past 30 days are at 1.74% for BAC.
+The simple moving average for the last 20 days is -5.57% for BAC’s stock, with a simple moving average of -12.48% for the last 200 days.

 Analysts’ Opinion of BAC